MiguelDP4/catalogue-statistics/README.md

 - Twitter: [@Mike_DP4](https://twitter.com/Mike_DP4)
 - LinkedIn [Miguel Dubois](https://www.linkedin.com/in/miguel-angel-dubois)

+## Features

+- Pokemon are loaded and organized when the application is loaded.
+- You can search for pokemon by typing their name on the text input on the navigation bar.
+- You can filter pokemon by type by selecting a type on the drop down box on the navigation bar.
+- You can order the pokemon by either name, pokedex number or type with the dropdown on the navigation bar.

+## Planned future features

+- Display more pokemon data (evolution lines, links to that pokemon's evolution, attacks it can learn, etc).
+- Ask user permission to use local storage so the page doesn't need to load every time.
+- User account creation so users can create pokemon teams

 ## Live Demo

 You can check a demo version of the project in [this link](http://micro-dex.herokuapp.com/).